2005–06 Kentucky Wildcats men's basketball team

 The 2005–06 Kentucky Wildcats men's basketball team represented University of Kentucky.
 The head coach was Tubby Smith.
 The team was a member of the Southeastern Conference and played their home games at Rupp Arena.
+The Wildcats finished with an overall record of 22–13 (9–7 SEC) In the 2006 NCAA Tournament Kentucky was invited as a #8 seed, and in the opening round game defeated UAB 69–64.
+In the round of 32 they lost to Connecticut 87–83.